 Registered practical nurses focus on providing health promotion, wellness and nursing skills to patients requiring routine care.
 They are able to provide you with services such as health education, immunizations, foot care, and many other routine tests and treatments.

 Registered dietitians provide advice on nutrition, food and healthy eating choices to help you look good and feel great.
-Registered Dietitians take complex medical and nutrition research and make it easier for you to make daily food choices and plan healthy meals.
+Registered dietitians take complex medical and nutritional research and make it easier for you to make daily food choices and plan healthy meals.
 They can show you how healthy eating can be fun, enjoyable and delicious!

 Lactation consultants specialize in breastfeeding and are trained to teach mothers how to feed their baby.
 They help women experiencing breastfeeding problems such as latching difficulties, painful nursing, low milk production and babies who aren’t gaining enough weight.